Stephen M. Neary: Marine career

 Neary was commissioned in the United States Marine Corps as a second lieutenant after graduation from Virginia Military Institute in 1988.
 He graduated from The Basic School and the Infantry Officers Course, then received assignment as rifle platoon commander and 81 mm mortar platoon commander with 1st Battalion, 1st Marines.
 He served during Operation Desert Shield/Desert Storm.
 His next assignment was as company commander and operations officer with 3rd Battalion, 3rd Marines.
 His staff assignments include tactics instructor, The Basic School; the Future Operations Officer of the 4th Marine Expeditionary Brigade (AT); Plans and Executive Officer for 8th Marine Regiment in support of Operation Secure Tomorrow in Haiti; Plans Observer Trainer with the Joint Warfighting Center J7 in Suffolk, Virginia; commanding officer, Marine Recruiting Station, New Jersey; and branch chief of the Programs Assessment Branch, Programs and Resources, Headquarters Marine Corps.
 As a lieutenant colonel, Neary assumed command of 3rd Battalion, 8th Marines in July 2004.
 He led the battalion in combat during Operation Iraqi Freedom in Fallujah and Ramadi.
 Following his promotion to Colonel, Neary assumed command of 4th Marine Regiment from June 2010 to July 2012.

 As a general officer, Neary's assignments include deputy commanding general, Marine Corps Combat Development Command and assistant deputy commandant for combat development & integration from October 2015 to June 2016; deputy director for joint training with the Joint Staff from June 2016 to July 2018; deputy commanding general, II Marine Expeditionary Force and commanding general, 2nd Marine Expeditionary Brigade from July 8, 2018, to June 5, 2020.

 As a major general, Neary assumed command of U.S. Marine Corps Forces Europe & Africa in July 2020.
-General David H. Berger, the commandant of the Marine Corps, relieved Stephen Neary of his command on October 20, 2020, citing a "loss of trust and confidence in his ability to serve in command,".
+General David H. Berger, the Commandant of the Marine Corps, relieved Stephen Neary of his command on October 20, 2020, citing a "loss of trust and confidence in his ability to serve in command".
+Neary was found to have used a racial slur when speaking to a group of young Marines.